f4exb/sdrangel/Readme.md

 `-DLIBHACKRF_LIBRARIES=/opt/install/libhackrf/lib/libhackrf.so -DLIBHACKRF_INCLUDE_DIR=/opt/install/libhackrf/include`

-HackRF is better used with a sampling frequency over 8 MS/s.
-You can use the 9.6Ms/s setting that decimates nicely into integer kS/s sample rates.
-There are quite a few problems with narrowband work with this hardware.
-You may try various amplifiers settings to limit images and I/Q imbalance with varying success...
-The cheap RTL-SDR dongles usually do better.
+HackRF is better used with a sampling rate of 4.8 MS/s and above.
+The 2.4 and 3.2 MS/s rates are considered experimental and are way out of specs of the ADC.
+You may or may not achieve acceptable results depending on the unit.
+A too low sampling rate will typically create ghost signals (images) and/or raise the noise floor.

 <h2>RTL-SDR</h2>